-5. Spread 1 cup of the marinara sauce on the bottom of an 9 x 6-inch baking dish.
+6. Spread 1 cup of the marinara sauce on the bottom of a 9 x 6-inch baking dish.
 Set aside.

-6. Lay the roasted eggplant slices on a work surface, two at a time.
-Spoon about 1 tablespoon (a good dollop) of the ricotta mixture onto an end of the eggplant slice and roll it up.
+7. Lay the roasted eggplant slices on a work surface, two at a time.
+Spoon about 1 tablespoon (a good dollop) of the ricotta mixture near the bottom of a strip of eggplant.
+Roll it up.